Friends of Literacy

 This self-sufficient, hardworking, young lady’s journey is just beginning as she works to build a future of financial stability.
 Next up for Brittany is her four year degree in Human Resource Management.
 Your Friends of Literacy membership ensures that Literacy Connections can continue to provide financial literacy programs to community partners and together build pathways to homeownership for people like Brittany.

-This month, let’s walk along with Mary, her husband Stris and their two school-aged sons on their journey to North Carolina, taking a leap of faith and following the promise of work.
+Let’s walk along with Mary, her husband Stris and their two school-aged sons on their journey to North Carolina, taking a leap of faith and following the promise of work.
 Stris, a stroke survivor, cares for the boys, leaving Mary as the main earner for the family.
 The family began coming to Literacy Connections in the evenings to work on English and reading.

 Mary was less concerned about her older son, but we could clearly see that he was worried about school.
 A sensitive, curious child, he soaked up every bit of the Communities Supporting School’s Reading Buddies program at his school.
 Sadly, even with intervention, Mary’s eldest son did not pass third grade.
 Failure is never a good feeling, no matter how positively one tries to explain it.